woodycal/pico-secure-delivery-box/README.md

 Or can use tkinter app which is a client and server communication which has schedule.
 ![Example](Building-box/tkinterscreenshot.png)

+##Outside access
+Now that I have created tkinter app you can run a vnc server and control it that way.
+With vnc you can log into server from alot or devices anywhere.if correctly setup!.

-If you need outside access, i.e. not on a home network, I would advise a secure VPN of some kind to access your home network.
-This wasn't designed for being open to the internet, as I block my IoT devices from the internet but can use them locally.
+If you prefer the web server setup you will have to use a VPN of some kind to to access your home network(something like wireguard).